nanoframework/nanoFramework.Device.Bluetooth/README.md

 ```
 There are no specific connection methods but a connection will be made automatically when you query the device
 for its services.
 The ConnectionStatusChanged event can used to detect a change in connection status and an attempt to
-reconnect can be done by query the devices services again.
-Avoid doing this in the event it self as it can block other
+reconnect can be done by a query to the devices services again.
+Avoid doing this in the event, as it can block other
 events being fired during the connection.

-To go back to Watching for advertisements all connected devices need to be closed or disposed.
-This
+You can go back to Watching for advertisements with the restriction that you can't connect to newly found devcies until the Watching is stopped.
-will put the stack in to an idle state so the Watching can be started.
+You can still communication with connected devices while the Watcher is running.
+Best way is to collect all found devices in a table until Watcher is
+stopped then connect to all found devices.
+See [Central 2 sample](https://github.com/nanoframework/Samples/tree/main/samples/Bluetooth/Central2)

 The Close() method is not exposed in the desktop version but it has been implemented in this version
 to give better control over the connection.